SergiiPachkovskyi/DjinniVacancies/README.md

 Djinni Vacancies

 # General info
-Telegram bot witсh scraped Djinni for number of vacancies and candidates
+Telegram bot that scrapes Djinni for number of vacancies and candidates

 ![](static/screenshots/screen1.jpg)